-- Communications Development Training.
-Only few jobs are solo acts.
+Only a few jobs are solo acts.
 Projects often require employees to work as part of a team.
 Effective communication helps employees work better while collaborating on tasks or projects.
 Employers who provide training in essential communication skills, like professional writing and public speaking, give their employees more chances to improve professionally.

-- Leadership Development Training.
 In a survey of more than 7,800 millennials from around the globe, 60% of respondents hoped to reach senior leadership positions with their current employers.
-It’s a well-known fact that good leaders increase productivity of other employees.
+It’s a well-known fact that good leaders increase the productivity of other employees.
 By providing leadership development training, employers can foster leaders who:

 - Make better decisions